A steaming bowl of beef stew with root vegetables and a rich flavor base made from well browned meat and aromatic red wine is classic comfort food.

 Can you make this beef stew in a slow cooker?

 Sure you can.
 I highly recommend that you brown your meat and deglaze the pan with the red wine before you add it to the crock pot.
 It’s an optional step but it will go a long way to adding to that deep rich color and flavor.
 Also, when making it in a slow cooker, add all the veggies to the bottom of the crock pot, underneath the meat.
 In the slow cooker, veggies actually take longer to cook than the meat, so they do better on the bottom where they get the most heat.
-You likely want to cook it 4-6 hours on high or 8 hours on low.
+Cook it 5-6 hours on high or 8 hours on low.

 Ready to make your own pot of beef stew?
 If you do, please take a photo and share it with me by tagging @getgettys on Instagram.
 Or leave a comment and let me know how it went.